Trailside Student Living

 Images: Weber Thompson, Bogza / Phoenix Property Company

-The design of Trailside is all about creating exceptional outdoor spaces that celebrate the project’s proximity to the Burke Gilman Trail.
+The design of Trailside Student Living is all about creating exceptional outdoor spaces that celebrate the project’s proximity to the Burke Gilman Trail.
 The design ‘frames’ or ‘bookends’ these outdoor spaces with distinctive lantern elements in a sophisticated and modern way.

-Connections to the Outdoors
+Connections to the outdoors

 The large site for this student-targeted development presented many opportunities and constraints.
 While its entire west edge is directly adjacent to the Burke Gilman Trail, it lacks arterial street frontage.
 The goal was to create two front doors to the project: one along the trail and one along 24th Street, all while allowing for public access to the trail and maximizing outdoor space at the ground plane.

-Transparency of Form
+Transparency of form

 One of the primary design challenges was to break the building massing into smaller, distinct buildings to introduce more openness into and through the site.
 The result is a collection of outdoor spaces framed by smaller buildings that provide students with a variety of experiences while feeling connected to both the Burke Gilman Trail and surrounding neighborhood amenities.